 Finally, insulin also signals fat cells to take up excess energy.

 In addition, the fat-storage hormone has a so-called antilipolytic effect (Jensen et al. 19896).

 Hence, it prevents fat breakdown by enzymes (lipolysis) and, in return, promotes fat build-up (Meijssen et al. 20017).

 In short, high insulin levels prevent fat burning.

-Since insulin’s role is to regulate blood glucose, it is only legitimate that its presence blocks energy use from fat stores.
+Since insulin regulates blood glucose, it is only legitimate that its presence blocks energy use from fat stores.

-Accordingly, when you supply an adequate amount of glucose by eating carbohydrates, insulin does a first-rate job of consuming that energy.
+Accordingly, when you supply adequate glucose by eating carbohydrates, insulin does a first-rate job of consuming that energy.

 However, if too much glucose enters the bloodstream due to high carbohydrate consumption, insulin ensures that the excess energy is stored in fat cells (Muretta et al. 20098).

 Low-Carb: The main trigger for insulin production is a high blood glucose level.
 Therefore, reducing carbohydrates is the most obvious way to keep insulin levels low (Gower et al. 20159).